adventuremomblog

 How Does a Tank Float on the Water?

-The livestock tanks are able to float in a few inches of water because of their flat bottoms.
+The livestock tanks can float in a few inches of water because of their flat bottoms.

-It makes perfect sense once you see it out on the water and realize the even distribution helps it float in just a few inches of water.
+It makes more sense once you see it out on the water and realize the even distribution helps it float in just a few inches of water on the river.

-Nebraska has miles of rivers with shallow water throughout the state which makes it a great place for tanking.
+Nebraska has miles of rivers with shallow water throughout the state making it a great place for tanking.

 group tanking in Nebraska with Dusty Trails